 Tokyo is as close as you’ll get to a real-life sci-fi set.
 That’s how modern it is: think utopian buildings and edgy architecture combined with traces of the shogun city through sumo tournaments and cherry blossoms, punctuated by jaw-dropping ancient temples.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Tokyo Marathon 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Tokyo Marathon 2023 using the map below!